HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/tools/Export_Pages_xmlaccess.md

 ##  Introduction

 This article provides step-by-step instructions for exporting a single page or a page hierarchy.
-You can export pages using the Manage Pages portlet or XMLAccess.
+You can export pages by using the Manage Pages portlet or XMLAccess.

 ## Instructions

 You can export a page or a page hierarchy using the Manage Pages portlet or XMLAccess.

-### Option 1: Export via Manage Pages
+### Option 1: Export ing via Manage Pages

 1. Sign in to the Portal as a portal administrator (for example, the `wpsadmin` user).
 2. In the Portal menu, click **Home**, then click the **Administration** menu icon.